jefponte/lumen-api-example/README.md

 });
 ```

-Run project with PHP int folder ./public and then you can see it running at this addres http://localhost:8000/api/movie
+Run project with PHP in folder ./public and then you can see it running at this addres http://localhost:8000/api/movie

         php -S localhost:8000 -t ./public

 ## 02 Api with database mapping

-5. Enable the Eloquent, in ./bootstrap/app.php uncomment this line
+4. Enable the Eloquent, in ./bootstrap/app.php uncomment this line
 ```php

         $app->withEloquent();